-All student complaints submitted to the College will be handled in the following manner:
+All student complaints will be handled in the following manner:

-Step One: The student must try to resolve the issue with the campus staff member or instructor directly involved in the matter.
-If the matter is not resolved, the student should schedule a meeting with the Academic Dean, Campus President or supervisor of the involved department.
+Step One: The student must try to resolve the issue with the campus staff member or instructor/ supervisor involved.
+If the matter is not resolved, the student should schedule a meeting with the Program Director of the involved department.

-Step Two: If the Program Director/supervisor is unable to resolve the issue, the student should arrange to meet with the Academic Dean or Campus President.
+Step Two: If the Program Director/supervisor is unable to resolve the issue, the student should arrange to meet with the

+Academic Dean or Campus President.

 Step Three: If the matter is not resolved to the student's satisfaction, the student must present a written complaint to the Campus President (or designee).
 The Campus President (or designee) will promptly acknowledge receipt of the complaint and respond to the student in writing.
 The response will address the specific complaints and indicate what, if any, corrective action has been proposed or accomplished.
 The Campus President (or designee) will schedule/attempt to schedule a meeting with the student to discuss the written response within seven (7) school days after the student receives the response.
-The Campus President (or designee) will take the necessary steps to ensure that any agreed-upon solution or other appropriate action is taken.
+The Campus President will take the necessary steps to ensure that any agreed-upon solution or other appropriate action is taken.